-4. Voiceover should be sent as a separate .wav or .mp3 file, so should the soundtrack that must also be the right length.
+2. Voiceover.
+You can either commission us with that or provide your own.
+In the latter case, the VO should be sent as a separate .wav or .mp3 file, so should the soundtrack that must also be the right length.

 - If in the course of works changes to the voiceover or script happen, they might affect the production time and price.

-- If changes to the VO happen, even if only one word is changed, the whole file should be re-recorded, unless the fragment changed is a separate section and may be wholly cut and replaced.
+- If changes to the VO happen, even if only one word is changed, the whole file should be re-recorded, unless the fragment changed is a separate section and may be easily cut and replaced.

 3. We can animate a flat 2D image to create an impression of 3D.
 In order to do that, we need a .psd file cut into separate layers.
 Layers in the background should be fully painted under the foreground.